Waghoba

 Waghoba (Marathi: वाघोबा) is an ancient tiger/leopard deity worshipped by a number of tribes in India for centuries.
-Depending on the region of India, the deity is either described exclusively as a tiger or a leopard or as a deity that can take both forms.
+Depending on the region of India, the deity is either described exclusively as a tiger or a leopard as a deity that can take both forms.
 There are several temples for the deity throughout India.

 Etymology

 The name "Waghoba" is a combination of two Marathi words, "wagh" and "ba".
 "Wagh" means tiger and "ba" is a common suffix to indicate respect.
 The deity is called by different names in different Indian regions.
 Other names include "Waghya Dev", "Wagh Dev", or "Baghdev" where "Dev" means deity; "Waghro", which is used in parts of Maharashtra and Goa; and Bagheshwar, which is a combination of the Hindi words "Bagh" (tiger) and "Ishwar" (god).

 Iconography

 The Waghoba idol has the form of a large cat.
 Typically carved in or out of stone or wood, the idol is occasionally decorated with vermilion paint and can be accompanied with corresponding religious symbols, like the cobra, the sun, and the moon.

 The idol is frequently found in small temples dedicated to the Waghoba but can also be found in bigger temples dedicated to other deities.
 In bigger temples, the Waghoba idol is often found next to chief deity's idol and is therefore regarded as the 'Vahana' (vehicle) of the chief deity.
 Many of the Waghoba idols are hundreds of years old but are still regularly worshiped by Indian communities.
 These communities strongly believe that the Waghoba protects them and the jungle.